datumorphism/datumorphism.github.io/content/wiki/forecasting/forecasting-problem.md

 {{< figure src="../assets/forecasting-problem/time-series-forecasting-problem.jpg" >}}

 A model $f$ will use $x^{(i)} _ {t-K:t}$ and $u^{(i)} _ {t-K:t+H}$ to forecast $y^{(i)} _ {t+1:t+H}$.

+## The Time Delay Embedding Representation

+The time delay embedding representation of a time series forecasting problem is a concise representation of the forecasting problem.

+For simplicity, we only write down the representation for a problem with time series $y_{1}, \cdots, y_{t}$, and forecasting $y_{t+1}$.
+To train the model, we have